KristijanArmeni/encoders_report/report.md

 Our tally of software engineering practices in research with respect to reproducibility gains (the 3R framework by @connolly_software_2023), possible costs, and example tools we adopted.
 :::

-Table [](#practices_table) summarizes our own experience in adopting some of the research software practices, how we believe they mitigate the barriers to reproducibility, and their possible costs.
+[](#practices_table) summarizes our own experience in adopting some of the research software practices, how we believe they mitigate the barriers to reproducibility, and their possible costs.
 In tallying the reproducibility gains, we follow the framework of 3Rs for academic research software proposed by Connolly et al.: research code should be readable, reusable, and resilient [@connolly_software_2023].
-In terms of possible costs, "technical overhead" in Table [](#practices_table) refers to the degree of novel technical expertise required to adopt a practice.
+In terms of possible costs, "Technical Overhead" in [](#practices_table) refers to the degree of novel technical expertise required to adopt a practice.
 For example, even for someone who regularly writes analysis code, code packaging requires learning the packaging tools, configuration options, the package publishing ecosystem,  etc.
-``Time investment'', on the other hand, refers to the amount of time it takes to learn and subsequently apply a practice, once learned.[^practice_costs]
+"Time Investment", on the other hand, refers to the amount of time it takes to learn and subsequently apply a practice, once learned.[^practice_costs]

 [^practice_costs]: While these two aspects are certainly positively correlated to a significant extent, a practice can require little technical overhead, while still representing non-negligible time investment (e.g. writing documentation) or vice-versa (e.g. code packaging, which is set up only once, but requires dedicated technical know-how).